-The hypotheses below were developed utilizing Purdue University data from the Hoosier National Forest (Andriy Vladimirovich Zhalnin and George R. Parker, 2007, Delineation and spatial analysis of ecological classification units for the Hoosier National Forest in Southern Indiana), NatureServe.org Explorer, VegBank.org, Plant Communities of the Midwest -Indiana Subset, and Indiana DNR.
+The hypotheses below were developed utilizing information from the following sources:

+Purdue University data for the Hoosier National Forest (Andriy Vladimirovich Zhalnin and George R. Parker, 2007, Delineation and spatial analysis of ecological classification units for the Hoosier National Forest in Southern Indiana), NatureServe.org Explorer, VegBank.org, Plant Communities of the Midwest -Indiana Subset, and Indiana DNR.